Logo Voyage

 Alcoholic drinks

-Stout — A dark, heavy, usually very bitter beer.
-Originally called Porter, Arthur Guinness decided he could do better and made Guinness which he branded a Stout Porter.
+Stout is a dark, heavy, usually very bitter beer.
+Originally called Porter, Arthur Guinness decided he could do better and made Guinness, which he branded a Stout Porter.
 Although the style is of English origin, Guinness is one world-famous Irish brand that is available almost everywhere in England, often in "normal" and "extra cold" versions.
 All of the mass-market types above can be bought in cans—often with a "widget" that when the can is opened, forces nitrogen bubbles through the beer to simulate "draught" beer.

-"Real ale pubs" — At a pub which especially caters to lovers of real ale, or at a beer festival, there will be more local brands (and "guests" from some distance away) and a wider range of bitters, and even a good choice of other types.
+At a pub which especially caters to lovers of real ale, or at a beer festival, there will be more local brands (and "guests" from some distance away) and a wider range of bitters, and even a good choice of other types.
 Expect to see summer ales, winter ales, exotic beers (containing ingredients such as heather, honey or ginger), light milds, dark milds, lagers, stouts and, increasingly, porters (like a stronger dark mild, or a lighter, sweeter stout).
 These will be served from a long row of handpumps or (even more traditionally) straight from barrels sitting on the bar or (especially at beer festivals) in racks.
-There will also be a wide range of "bottle-conditioned" beers ("real ale in a bottle") usually either versions of English bitters, often called "pale ales", or very strong beers from France or Belgium.
+There will also be a wide range of "bottle-conditioned" beers ("real ale in a bottle") usually either versions of English bitters, often called "pale ales".
 There will also be several ciders and perries.

-Cider — In England this means an alcoholic drink made from apples (often much stronger than beer).
-These are generally brewed in the West Country, Herefordshire and Suffolk.
+In England, cider means an alcoholic drink made from apples (often much stronger than beer).
+These are generally brewed in the West Country, West Midlands, with Herefordshire, Somerset, Gloucestershire, and Worcestershire being the main centers.
+Other significant production areas include Kent, Suffolk, and Norfolk.
 The West Country is more known for the traditional cloudy, still 'scrumpy' cider, whereas the other regions produce more clear, fizzy cider.
 The more commercial brands of cider, served from pressurised kegs and so available at any pub, are clear, fizzy and cold, and quite strong (they are usually moderately or very sweet, so the high alcohol content may go unnoticed by a novice).
 A real ale pub will usually sell at least one "real", unpressurised, cider, perhaps from a barrel sitting on the bar.
 This may be clear or slightly cloudy, but will almost certainly be still, not too sweet, and very strong (7% alcohol is only average for this type of cider).
 The most traditional cider is called scrumpy and is usually very strong, very cloudy and possibly rather sour.
 Some commercial ciders have "scrumpy" in their name, but these are not quite the same as a gallon jug bought at the farmhouse door.

 Non-alcoholic drinks